krgr/raspberry-pi-pxe-bootstrap/README.md

 # Raspberry Pi PXE Bootstrapping script

 This script is an opinionated helper to bootstrap and configure Raspberry Pi computers to boot from wired network via PXE (Preboot eXecution Environment).
 I am developing it along writing a [more detailed blog post](https://krgr.dev/blog/raspberry-pi-pxe-kubernetes-cluster/) about out how to bootstrap manually.
-It is currently work in progress:
+It is currently work in progress and only tested on Raspberry Pi 4 with Raspberry Pi OS Lite (64 bit, Debian Bullseye):

- * Upggrde system packages
+ * Upgrade system packages
  * Install unattended upgrades
  * Deactivate wlan
  * Deactivate swap